-SugarCRM Ready for Major Shifts in Market
+SugarCRM Ready for Major Shifts in Software Market

 CRM solutions are evolving as customer interaction becomes heavily reliant on social and mobile technologies.
 SugarCRM’s CTO, Clint Oram, discusses their vision of a CRM that promotes an open discussion between the business and its customers.